-17th Annual Franklin Area Folk Festival
+Franklin Area Folk Festival History

 For more information call (828) 369-4080.

-Thank You to Our Sponsors & Volunteers!
+Thank You to Our Sponsors

-The 17th Annual Franklin Area Folk Festival is co-presented by The Folk Heritage Association of Macon County and the Cowee School Arts & Heritage Center with grateful appreciation to the many volunteers who made it happen!
+The 17th Annual Franklin Area Folk Festival was co-presented by The Folk Heritage Association of Macon County and the Cowee School Arts & Heritage Center with grateful appreciation to the many volunteers who made it happen!

 Thank you to these businesses and organizations for their support: